 Challenges.
 In gang task model, a task cannot start execution until the number of available cores is no less than what is required by it (i.e., a task's degree of parallelism).
 This simple constraint adds a huge restriction on real-time schedulability and makes the problem highly challenging.
-We are aware of only one known correct schedulability analysis [21] under Global Earliest Deadline First (GEDF) for gang tasks.
-Besides, integrating MC in gang scheduling scheme adds additional challenges due to the dual notion of correctness.
-In the normal mode, a task may have a utilization less than 1, while in the critical mode, the utilization could be much higher than one [21].
-Such a change in the utilization adds significant complexity in speedup bound analysis [6].
-For example, in the speedup bound analysis for MC scheduling of ordinary sporadic tasks, an individual task's utilization is at most the processor's speed is a straight forward and necessary feasibility condition.
-At the same time, it no longer holds for the gang tasks.
-Besides, the scheduler does not know the exact behavior of each task before run-time (non-clairvoyant).
-Hence, the scheduler must be able to detect the critical condition early enough to allocate more resources to the more critical tasks to handle this drastic change and still be able to meet the deadlines.
+We are aware of only one known correct schedulability analysis [9] under Global Earliest Deadline First (GEDF) for gang tasks.
+Besides. integrating MC in gang scheduling scheme adds additional challenges due to the dual notion of correctness.
+That is, in the normal mode a task may have a utilization less than 1, while in the critical mode the utilization could be much higher than 1 [9]-schedulers do not know the exact behavior of each task prior to run-time (non-clairvoyant).
+The scheduler must be able to detect the critical condition early enough so that it can allocate more resources to the more critical tasks to handle this drastic change and still be able to meet the deadlines.

 This research.
 In this paper, we study the real-time scheduling of MC gang tasks on identical multi-core platforms.
 We propose the first scheduling algorithm GEDF-VD (GEDF with Virtual Deadline) for MC gang tasks.
-Our approach leverages the synthesis of uniprocessor scheduling techniques such as EDF-VD [7] as well as GEDF [21] that was designed for non-MC gang tasks.
+Our approach leverages the synthesis of uniprocessor scheduling techniques such as EDF-VD [18] as well as GEDF [9] that was designed for non-MC gang tasks.
 To our knowledge, this is the first work that studies the MC scheduling of the gang task model.
 Specifically, we make the following contributions:

-- We generalize the gang task model to the MC context by incorporating extensions on both the execution time and the degree of parallelism dimensions, and propose GEDF-VD for the generalized model.
-We also conduct a utilization based schedulability test and prove its correctness formally. - We prove that the speedup bound [6] for GEDF to gang tasks in a non-MC platform is at most $(2 1/(M + 1 \min_i \{m_i\}))$, where M denotes the total number of processor cores and m_i denotes the degree of parallelism of task τ_i .
-To our knowledge, this is the first speedup bound result for GEDF scheduling of gang tasks. - With the result from the previous step, we then derive a speedup bound of $\sqrt{5} + 1$ for GEDF-VD considering MC gang tasks. - Extensive simulations under randomly generated task sets are conducted to demonstrate the real-time performance and effectiveness of the proposed algorithm in terms of acceptance ratio, which is defined as the ratio of the number of schedulable task sets over the total number of task sets.
+We generalize the gang task model to the MC context by incorporating required extensions and propose GEDF-VD for the generalized model.
+We also conduct a utilization

+- based schedulability test and prove its correctness formally. - We prove that the speedup bound [19] for GEDF to gang tasks in a non-MC platform is at most $(2 1/(M + 1 \min_i\{m_i\}))$, where M denotes the total number of processor cores and m_i denotes the degree of parallelism of task τ_i .
+To our knowledge, this is the first speedup bound result for GEDF scheduling of gang tasks. - With the result from the previous step, we then derive a speedup bound of √5+1 for GEDF-VD considering MC gang tasks. - Extensive simulations under randomly generated task sets are conducted to demonstrate the real-time performance, and effectiveness of the proposed algorithm in terms of acceptance ratio which is defined as the ratio of the number of schedulable task sets over the total number of task sets.

 Organization.
 The remainder of this paper is organized as follows.
-Section 2 describes the task model, notations, and preliminaries.
-Section 3 provides a detailed description of our scheduling algorithm and prove its correctness.
-Section 4 derives the speedup bounds for the non-MC and MC platform, under GEDF and GEDF-VD scheduling algorithms, respectively.
-Simulation results are presented in Section 5.
-Section 6 discusses related prior work.
-Section 7 concludes this paper and points out future research directions.
+Section II describes the task model, notations, and preliminaries.
+Section III provides a detailed description of our scheduling algorithm and prove its correctness.
+Section IV derives the speedup bounds for the non-MC and MC platform, under GEDF and GEDF-VD scheduling algorithms, respectively.
+Simulation results are presented in Section V. Section VI discusses related prior work.
+Section VII concludes this paper and points out future research directions.